 Do you invest through multinationals or local companies?
 The market may be making the choice easier.

 FORTUNE -- Ever since the great crash of 2008, when emerging markets plummeted more than 50%, one strategy has jumped in popularity: buying multinationals to play the fast-growing markets.
 Giants like Coca-Cola rarely collapse like their developing markets-based competitors.
 They sell into all the hottest markets such as Brazil, India, and China.
-And nowadays, multinational MOREScott Cendrowski, writer-reporter - Nov 16, 2011 1:34 PM ET
+And nowadays, multinational MOREScott Cendrowski, writer - Nov 16, 2011 1:34 PM ET

 The mutual fund firm's chief investment officer explains how to choose a mutual fund - and where to invest today.